 Here’s my “ramp-up” ritual for the day after I’ve worked out and taken care of personal things like eating, praying, etc. . . .

 - Journal – I write an entry every day which may be a sentence or two or multiple paragraphs.
 I read my journal entries for that same day of the year from prior years.

 - Read Goals – I read the headline for each of my remaining goals for this year and for the current season I’m in, which I call my “7 Week Jaunt”.

 - Cleanse Inbox – I process my email inbox down to zero emails.
 I either complete the task from the email, delegate it or create a to do in my task management system.

 - List Appointments – On my Today’s Goals note in Evernote (my digital brain), I list each of my coaching sessions, meetings, appointments, etc. while time blocking for other activities – administrative stuff, business development work, writing/content development, etc.

 - Top Three -On my Today’s Goals note, I either review/adjust the top three things I need to accomplish in the day that I created the previous day or create new top threes.

 Here’s my “ramp down” for the day which I usually begin at 5:00 pm . . .

 - Scan – I scan any paper notes I created from the day into Evernote and create any necessary tasks in my task management system.

-- Create Tasks – I quickly review coaching sessions, meetings, appointments, etc. I attended during the day and Slack (a cloud-based team collaboration tool we use) for anything that came through that needs a task created in my task management system that may have been missed.
+- Create Tasks – I quickly review coaching sessions, meetings, appointments, etc. I attended during the day and MS Teams messages for anything that came through that needs a task created in my task management system that may have been missed.